buildwithjz/aws-simple-webapp/README.md

 This repository contains a Terraform configuration that demonstrates the creation of a simple, single-page 'Hello World' website hosted in AWS.

 The main components of this system are
+* A VPC with two private subnets and two public subnets
+* A network load balancer spread across the two public subnets
+* An EC2 instance created in one of the private subnets

 ## Setup